Political quietism in Islam: Quietism among Salafists

 Western scholar Jacob Olidort describes the Salafi scholar Muhammad Nasiruddin al-Albani (d.
 1999) as "the most prominent quietist Salafist of the last century".
 His slogan "later in life" was: “the best policy is to stay out of politics.”
 Today, his students range from Madkhalis—which Olidort describes as the "absolute quietists"—to the violent Ikhwan insurgents that planned and perpetrated the siege of Mecca in 1979.
 Olidort argues that quietist is "an inadequate label to describe the ambitions of Albani and his followers".

+Commenting on the activities of certain Islamist groups that organized armed rebellions against Arab rulers, Muhammad ibn Saalih al-Uthaymeen, one of the most influential Islamic scholars of his era, stated in a fatwa: "A factor that hinders from Takfîr shouldn’t exist when a person performs a disbelieving deed [I.e. if we are to do Takfîr]...
+The disbelief has to be clear and known and it shouldn’t be possible to misunderstand it.
+If one can misunderstand it, then one doesn’t do Takfîr on the person who falls into it (this deed) even if the deed is disbelief..
+It was nothing other than this unsound misinterpretation that made the rebellion of the Khawârij harm the Islâmic Ummah.
+Khawârij get the idea that the deed is disbelief and (thusly) they revolt, which they said to ‘Alî bin Abî Tâlib...
+Those you accuse among the Arab and Muslim rulers can be excused.
+They have perhaps not received the truth.
+They maybe have received it while at the same time somebody made them misunderstand the matter.
+Thus, one has to be sensible when it comes to this matter."